 Hypoallergenic & Nickel Free Jewelry

-I use metals that meet the EU (European Union) Nickel Directive or are naturally nickel free.
+All of my jewelry is either naturally nickel free or meets the EU (European Union) Nickel Directive.
 You will always know from my product details what materials were used.

 The term "nickel free" can be confusing since jewelry marked nickel free is still allowed to contain a very small amount of nickel ... but it is such a tiny amount that it takes extremely sensitive instruments to measure it.